 She is a Fellow of the American Academy of Arts and Sciences.

 As a professor at Stanford, she won the 1984 Walter J. Gores Award for Excellence in Teaching and the 1993 School of Humanities and Sciences Dean’s Award for Distinguished Teaching.

 1981 - Appointed to the faculty of Stanford University as a professor of political science.

 1986 - Serves as Special Assistant to the Director of the Joint Chiefs of Staff, while also an international affairs fellow of the Council on Foreign Relations.

-1989 - Appointed Special Assistant to the President for National Security Affairs.
+1989 - Appointed Special Assistant to President George H. W. Bush for National Security Affairs.

 March 1991 - Resigns as Senior Director of Soviet and East European Affairs in the National Security Council, and as Special Assistant to the President for National Security Affairs.

-1993 - Appointed Provost of Stanford University, the first woman and the first African-American to become Provost of Stanford.
-She was also the youngest person ever appointed Provost.
+1993 - Becomes the the first woman and the first African-American to become provost of Stanford University.
+She was also the youngest person ever appointed provost.